 The Company is a BIPRU limited licence firm and as such falls under proportionality level three as defined by the FCA.
 Accordingly:

 • the board currently acts as the remuneration committee of the Company; and

 All remuneration decisions, including: initial salary; subsequent salary reviews; and incentive payments are determined by the board.
 Variable remuneration is subdivided into short- and long-term incentives with the absolute sum to be awarded and the considerations supporting such awards being at the sole discretion of the board.

 Generally, the factors considered by the board in making remuneration decisions will be:

-- individual performance with respect to documented individual role descriptions, objectives and Company competencies;
+• individual performance with respect to documented individual role descriptions, objectives and the agreed Company competencies;

 The Company has made provision for long term incentive payments that are deferred for a period of time (subject to satisfactory performance, conduct and on-going employment), thereby encouraging appropriate risk-taking and alignment to the strategy and long-term success of the business.

 |Business Area||Aggregate compensation expense year-ended 30/9/2020/£’000|